How to Make a Budget in 8 Steps

 Now that you have your expenses, income, savings goals, and budget strategy in place, it’s time to build your budget!

 Again, there’s no one right way to do this.
-You could use a spreadsheet to track all of your budgeting information.
+You could use a spreadsheet to track all of your budgeting information, or review transaction histories from your bank account.
 There’s also a variety of apps and other platforms.
 The most important part is that whatever tool you decide to use works for you and is something you will use long-term.

 8. Review Your Budget Regularly